Mentoring Women in Business: Meet Laila

 To take her company to the next level, Laila applied for financial help from EBRD, but her business was not eligible for the programme.
 Instead they recommended she apply for the Mentoring Women in Business Programme at the Cherie Blair Foundation for Women to work with a dedicated mentor.

-The Foundation matched Laila with Hans, a Senior Manager at a multinational that provides services in strategy, consulting, digital, technology and operations from Germany.
+The Foundation matched Laila with Hank, a Senior Manager at a multinational that provides services in strategy, consulting, digital, technology and operations from Germany.
 At the start of the mentoring year, Laila thought that she wanted to work on her marketing strategy.
 Talking to her mentor made her realise that she first needed to work on her business and financial plan in order to know how she wanted to market her business.
 After they wrote those plans, the pair also worked on getting her business more organised and setting up HR processes.
 Laila now has solid appraisal structures in place and is better at managing her team.

-What Laila really needed from her mentor was someone to hold her accountable, and Hans did just that.
+What Laila really needed from her mentor was someone to hold her accountable, and Hank did just that.
 He never gave her the answers when she did not know what to do, she explained, he just broadened her scope and encouraged her to work through challenges.
 It was helpful for her to talk to someone with an outside perspective.

 One of Laila’s big objectives was to visit architecture exhibitions in Europe, but after she had her baby at the beginning of her mentoring year she kept postponing it.
-Hans encouraged her to go on the trip.
+Hank encouraged her to go on the trip.
 Laila went and has been grateful ever since for everything she learned while in Europe.

 Laila feels much more organised in her business now.
-She has been exposed to different types of business management and Hans has helped her to stick to her new business and financial plan during the mentor year.
+She has been exposed to different types of business management and Hank has helped her to stick to her new business and financial plan during the mentor year.

 I just needed that push to take my business further and to know I have someone to support me when it gets tough.
 The best part about my mentorship was not just the learning but the doing.